LibreCat/LibreCat/README.md

 # LibreCat - an institutional repository

-LibreCat is a new institutional repository system developed by Catmandu group (University of Bielefeld, Ghent University and Lund University).
+LibreCat is a new institutional repository system developed by [LibreCat Group](http://librecat.org) which has as its key features:

+* institutional repository
+* publication list manager for reseachers
+* institutional research data archive.

 The development started in 2013 in Bielefeld and was made available on GitHub from the start.
 Since 2015 the code is in production at Bielefeld and is currently being in heavy development to allow for local adaptations.